Make this Chocolate Cake Batter Ice Cream using Hershey products.

 My brother, who is picky, declared it the best thing I had ever made.
 We might have caught him digging in the refrigerator to find more.

 You can recreate this decadent ice cream at home by starting with the Hershey’s Chocolate Cupcake mix.

 Mix the cream and milk together and heat over medium-low heat.
 Beat the eggs in a separate bowl, until they turn lighter in color.
 Slowly add the sugar while whisking the eggs.
 When the cream/milk mix reaches about 140 degrees remove it from the heat.
-Slowly add small amounts of the cream milk mix until about a third of the mixture have been added.
-Then pour in the rest of the mix.
+Slowly add small amounts of the cream milk mix until about a third of the mixture has been added.
+Pour in the rest of the mix.
 Stir in cake mix, making sure there are no lumps.
 Let the mix cool.

 Making the ice cream cones is easy.
 Dip the edge of the cone into the frosting and then into a bowl of sprinkles.
 Let harden prior to topping with ice cream.
 These can be made earlier in the day.

 Visit the new Hershey’s page over at Betty Crocker for more recipe inspiration.
-I can’t wait to share with you my next recipe..
+I can’t wait to share with you my next recipe.

 Chocolate Cake Batter Ice Cream

 - 2 eggs

 - 1 cup whole milk well chilled